numfocus/gsoc/CONTRIBUTING-mentors.md

 # Contributing Guide for Mentors and Sub Orgs
 ## Organizations Eligible Under NumFOCUS Umbrella

-All the projects listed [here][NumFOCUS-Projects].
-Other projects should send a email to gsoc@numfocus.org.

-To participate under the NumFOCUS umbrella, a sub-org must:
+Organizations either financially supported or affiliated with NumFOCUS can participate under the NumFOCUS umbrella.
+The organization must also have:

-1. Have one sub-org admin
+1. One sub-org admin
    and at least two mentors (**the sub-org admin can be one of the mentors**) who are willing to commit to the full GSoC period.
 2. Must be a NumFOCUS sponsored or affiliated project
-3. Have a good ideas page.
+3. Have a good ideas page (**NumFOCUS Admin will help with that**).

 The sub org administrator and has the responsibility to communicate with NumFOCUS and advertise GSoC to the community of their organization.